 Guided Tours of Egypt – Luxor

 Next, some guided tours will take you on a flight to Luxor where you’ll take a fabulous cruise ship for an unforgettable experience on the Nile River.
 Cruise trips typically last five days and four nights.
 You’ll visit the Luxor Temple that was originally dedicated to the God Amon-Ra.
-Karnak Temple
+Karnak Temple is nearby as well.

 Guided tours of the area will have you continue on your cruise ship and will take you to the famous Valley of the Kings and Queens, where you can see the Funerary Temple of Queen Hatshepsut and numerous other archeological findings.
 The cruise ship will be sailing upstream and will take you up to Edfu where you can visit the Edfu Temple, a famous part of Egyptian architecture.